shuban-789/Orion/README.md

 - Does not have a custom config file with configurations (Although this is in store for update 2.3)
 - Each update newer supported configs will be added.
 Each config, its functions, and its options can be read in the documentation

-# Main issue(s)

-- There will be future updates on shell features

 # Usage

 - You will need a TCP client to connect to the server with port specification like: